How discovering my Red-Green color blindness changed my workflow

 No matter what is different about you, don’t be afraid to share it.
 People who don’t accept it, embrace it, or figure out how to use that unique feature to benefit what you do are not the people you want to surround yourself with.
 So embrace your differences and shout them to the world!

-If you need a safe place to talk about any sort of difficult topics, check out FriendsAnonymous.
-I’m also happy to have a conversation regarding something similar or anything you might be going through.
+I’m happy to have a conversation regarding something similar or anything you might be going through.

 I’m on Twitter or you can email me at derektorsani(at)gmail(dot)com.